Online Payment Gateways in Nigeria. A 2020 update.

 The process to integrate your website with eTranzact isn’t very visible on their website, and obviously you will have to email them to get a solution.
 That’s a long process.
 Still, give it a go and let us know!

-Other Online Payment Gateways – Honorable Mentions
+Other Online Payment Gateways in Nigeria – Honorable Mentions

 There are other Online Payment Gateways in Nigeria that didn’t make the list, but are worthy of mention such as: